Bakary Saré: Dinamo Zagreb

 In July 2013, Bouba was transferred to Dinamo Zagreb.
-Despite news in Romanian media saying he was transferred for €500k, he joined the club on a half-year loan with an option to buy.
+Despite news in Romanian media saying he was transferred for €500,000, he joined the club on a half-year loan with an option to buy.

 Al Ain

 On 20 January 2014, he joined UAE Arabian Gulf League side Al Ain on a six-month loan deal, In July he returned to CFR Cluj.

 International career

 Saré was born in Abidjan, Ivory Coast, but is of Burkinabé descent.
 He played for the Ivory Coast U20s in their winning campaign for the 2010 Toulon Tournament, playing every match and against France.

-He was called up to the Burkina Faso national football team for a pair of 2017 Africa Cup of Nations qualification matches in March 2016.
+He was called up to the Burkina Faso national team for a pair of 2017 Africa Cup of Nations qualification matches in March 2016.
 He made his debut in a 1–0 victory against Uganda.